 That ugly bandana you never wear?
 That decades-old T-shirt with an American flag on it?
 Those ripped shorts they won't let you wear to work?
 Those are all free game on Independence Day—as long as they're the colors of the American flag!

-How to Celebrate Independence Day
+How to Observe Independence Day

 1. Read the Declaration of Independence